barumau/pandunia/engli/109_karloge.md

 ## Verb types

-A verb denotes an action or an occurence, for example to eat, to speak, to look and to think.
+A verb denotes an action or an occurence, for example to eat, to break, to want or to go.

 A verb can involve an agent and a patient.
 The agent performs or "causes" an action,